Why the Best Gym Franchise Is a Strategic Business Decision

 What Successful Locations Actually Earn

-In established markets, mid-tier franchises commonly report annual revenues ranging from several hundred thousand to over one million dollars per location.
-Break-even timelines typically fall between twelve and eighteen months when site selection and launch execution are handled correctly.
-These figures are supported by data from industry resources such as TeamUp and Monkish.
+In established markets, mid-tier franchises report broad revenue ranges.
+Many fall between several hundred thousand and over one million dollars per year per location.
+Break-even timelines often fall between twelve and eighteen months.
+This assumes strong site selection and launch execution.
+Resources such as TeamUp and Monkish report similar benchmarks.

 Retention as a Financial Multiplier